 Add 2 ml water, vortex or shake, centrifuge, discard upper phase.

 Fill tubes with nitrogen, store in freezer; and transport to the KLRC Analytical Laboratory on dry ice.
-Alternatively, if you need to ship the samples, evaporate the solvent, fill the tubes to nitrogen, and ship on dry ice.
-You may wish to consider transferring the samples to 2 ml vials with teflon-lined caps for shipping.
+Alternatively, if you need to ship the samples, evaporate the solvent (under nitrogen or with a speed-vac with an ultracold trap), fill the tubes with nitrogen, and ship on dry ice.
+You may wish to consider transferring the samples to 2 ml vials with Teflon-lined caps for shipping.
 Please contact Mary Roth at email@example.com before shipping.

 Dry extracted leaves at 105°C oven overnight; weigh for "dry" weights.